jopemachine-arvis/arvis/documents/scriptfilter-description.md

 type: `string`

-Each time a query changes, the script specified in script_filter is executed again to update the items.
+Each time a query changes, the script specified in `script_filter` is executed again to update the items.

 ## withspace

 type: `boolean`

-Indicates if space is required after the command to execute it
+Indicates if space is required after the command to execute it.

+If `withspace` is true, the action can only be run if space exists.

 ## running_subtext

 type: `string`

-Indicate `running_subtext` instead of `subtitle` while script_filter is running
+Indicate `running_subtext` instead of `subtitle` while specified `script_filter` is running.

 ## arg_type